btmarouane/bizbox/README.md

 ### Bizbox preinstall

-This step will create the user account specified in accounts.yml, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot the server if needed.
+This step will create the user account specified in accounts.yml (default=saltbox), add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot the server if needed.

 Edit accounts.yml file to specify user and password